daniltrunin/popcorn/README.md

 <h4 align="center">Created by frontend developer from Orenburg, Russia — <a href="https://github.com/Lovelymercedanet" target="_blank">Daniil</a></h4>
 <h4 align="center">Click <a href="https://popcorn-danil.netlify.app/">here</a> to open the application</h4>

+> [!WARNING]
+> Movie search won't work from a Russian IP address, you need to enable VPN.
+This is caused by the TMDB owners

+> [!IMPORTANT]
+> Server requests are not immediate, this is caused by the limitations of the web-service hosting.
+Give it some time.

 <p align="center">
     <a href="https://t.me/shoutoutbelgium">
     <img src="https://img.shields.io/badge/Telegram-7ec8e3">